Aleksandar15/DSA-reminders/README.md

   levelOrder() {
     /** Use the optimised queue enqueue and dequeue from queue-object.js instead.
-     * I've used an array for simplicity. */ const queue = [];
+     * I've used an array for simplicity. */

+    // A fix for when root is empty to avoid the error "Cannot read properties of null": if (!this.root) {
+      return `Binary Search Tree is empty`;
+    };

+    const queue = [];
     queue.push(this.root);
     while (queue.length) {